rmuell9/rmmueller.com/content/quotes/index.md

 > No natural humanity has ever existed yet...
 To be natural means, to dare to be as immoral as Nature is.

 -Fredrich Nietzsche _The Will to Power_

+> A mathematician is a device for turning coffee into theorems.

+-Paul Erdos